ramsey/uuid-doctrine/README.md

 </id>
 ```

-You can use this format in mysql cli with this two functions :
+You can use this format in mysql cli with this two functions:
 ``` SQL
 CREATE
   FUNCTION `uuid_to_ouuid`(uuid BINARY(36))